Reliann/obsessed/README.md

-# obsessed - VScode Theme
+# Obsessed - VScode Theme
 For people obsessed with the color